LuisLorenz/guess_number/README.md

     - variating the range where the number can be in
     - variating the time to get the answer
     - future project: record system
+    - maybe smarten code by using self.init modul ...
+    - when the user should make an input create visual dot or blinking character

 ## second option
 - I choose a number